-Was just informed that MY post has caused my removal from the Group since I addressed a product that was a sponsor of the admin's site.
-I quote: "You cannot comment on the Easy400Group about a software owned by the site sponsor."
+Was just informed that our post has caused our removal from the Group since we addressed a product that was a sponsor of the admin's site.
+Quote: "You cannot comment on the Easy400Group about a software owned by the site sponsor."
 So, read it here!

 IMPORTANT NOTE: The web interface and other products on the web site http://Easy400.net are absolutely excellent.
 CGIDEV2 is legendary in performance, and the rest of the offered software is really great stuff.
 We have the highest respect for the products and efforts of the managing technician, as he has been a true gift to our platform.